 The ZO Broad Spectrum SPF 50 is a physical (mineral) suncream – so good for sensitive skins- and also has no tint.

-I am proud to say that my views on sun protection were recently sought by Aesthetics Journal, a publication for aesthetic practitioners.
+I am proud to say that my views on sun protection were sought by Aesthetics Journal, a publication for aesthetic practitioners.
 I’m always keen on patient education so do take a look at this article if you’d like to know more – it lists some very helpful tips from NICE, The National Institute for Health and Care Excellence.

 Arrange your FREE, no-obligation consultation…